Metron45/Allegro_task/Readme.md

 ### Running the server:

-Inside the powershell console to the directory containing manage.py.
+Using console inside the directory containing manage.py.
 Run the server using:

 `python .\manage.py runserver`